 Mr. Gonzales was featured in Michael Curry’s World Premiere Production of Spirits in 2001.
 He worked closely with choreographers Moses Pendleton, David Parsons, Trey McIntyre, Jamey Hampton, Ashley Rolon, and Sylvia Hase.
 Along with performing, he collaborated with Stumptown Productions and choreographed A Chorus Line and The Wiz, in which he received a Drammy for Best Choreography.
-Mr. Gonzales was recently awarded the Community Engagement Award from dance presenters Paul King and Walter Jaffe of Whitebird.
-He is extremely proud of having a small part in making Portland, our community, a better place.
+Mr. Gonzales recently received the Community Engagement Award from dance presenters Paul King and Walter Jaffe of Whitebird.
+He is exceptionally proud of having a small part in making Portland, our community, a better place.

 Jefferson Dancers II, Hip Hop, African

-Cynthia was a principal dancer with Chicago City Ballet and Chicago Lyric Opera under Maria Tallchief before joining The Boston Ballet as a soloist under the direction of Violette Verdy.
-There she partnered with Rudolph Nureyev in his production of Don Quixote.
+Cynthia was a principal dancer with the Chicago City Ballet and Chicago Lyric Opera under Maria Tallchief before joining The Boston Ballet as a soloist under the direction of Violette Verdy.
+There, she partnered with Rudolph Nureyev in his production of Don Quixote.
 Her repertoire includes classical ballets such as The Nutcracker, Swan Lake, Romeo and Juliet, Paquita, The Four Seasons, Les Sylphides, La Sylphide, Coppelia, The Sleeping Beauty, Cinderella, Graduation Ball, La fille Mal Gardee, Don Quixote, Prince Igor, The Stone Flower, Sylvia, Pas de Quatre, Carmina Burana and numerous Balanchine ballets such as The Firebird, Pas de Dix, Who Cares, Symphony in C, Concerto Barocco, Jewels- Rubies, The Four Temperaments, Faust, Valse Fantasie, Donizetti Variations, Afternoon of a Faun, Divertimento No. 15.

-Cynthia has been teaching ballet, coaching and doing choreography in the Portland area for 28 years, including ten years as Artistic Director of Portland Community Ballet.
+Cynthia has been teaching ballet, coaching, and doing choreography in the Portland area for 28 years, including ten years as Artistic Director of Portland Community Ballet.
 She teaches all levels of ballet.